DasEd955/RAG-Document-Pipeline/README.md

      Do not just say "I told it to use the documents" — show the actual instruction or explain the mechanism. -->

-**System prompt grounding instruction:**
+**System Prompt Grounding Instruction:**
 - The system prompt enforces hard grounding by providing the LLM with a numbered set of retrieved context passages.
 It instructs the model repeatedly to answer ONLY from those passages, to never use outside knowledge or invent facts, and to reply with the refusal phrase "`I don't have enough information in the loaded documents to answer that.`" when passages do not provide sufficient context.
-- System Prompt: <br><br>"You are a grounded question-answering assistant for off-campus student housing near Penn State / State College, PA.
+- **System Prompt**: <br><br>"You are a grounded question-answering assistant for off-campus student housing near Penn State / State College, PA.
 You will be given a user question and a set of numbered context passages retrieved from a fixed corpus of forum posts, reviews, news articles, and official guides.
 You must obey ALL of the following rules:

      1. Answer using ONLY the information contained in the numbered context passages below.
 The passages are your single source of truth.
      2. Do NOT use any outside or prior knowledge.
 Do NOT guess, extrapolate, or add any fact that is not explicitly supported by the passages.